prasannjeet/springboot-angular-mongo-battleship/readme.md

 ![Welcome-Page](https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/resources/welcomePage.png)

 The third component displays the scorecard.
-It contains two columns displaying the user-name and the number of times they have won the game.
-For a user to quality having their name in the score-card, they should have, at least once, won a game.
+It contains three columns displaying the user-name, the number of times they have lost the game and won the game.
+For a user to have their name in the score-card, they should have, at least once completed the game fully.

 ![Score-Table](https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/resources/scoreTable.png)